-On Hamilton Bank and Flemish Cap, surface salinities were also higher than normal during 2005.
-In fact salinities on the Flemish Cap have been above normal since 2001.
-During the past several decades cold ocean temperatures and fresher-than-normal waters were associated with strong positive NAO anomalies, colder-than-normal winter air temperatures, and heavy sea-ice conditions on the continental shelf (Colbourne et al. 1994, Drinkwater 1996).
-The magnitude of negative salinity anomalies on the inner Newfoundland Shelf during most of the early 1990s is comparable to that experienced during the 'Great Salinity Anomaly' of the early 1970s (Dickson et al. 1988), however, the spatial extent of the fresh water was mainly restricted to the inner Newfoundland Shelf.
+On the Flemish Cap, surface salinities were also higher than normal during 2006, while on Hamilton Bank they were about normal.
+Salinities on the Flemish Cap have been above normal from 2001 to 2006.

+During the past several decades, cold ocean temperatures and fresher-than-normal waters were associated with strong positive NAO anomalies, colder-than-normal winter air temperatures, and heavy sea-ice conditions on the continental shelf (Colbourne et al. 1994; Drinkwater 1996).
+The magnitude of negative salinity anomalies (up to 1.8 SD) on the inner Newfoundland Shelf during most of the early 1990s is comparable to that experienced during the 'Great Salinity Anomaly' of the early 1970s (Dickson et al. 1988), however, the spatial extent of the fresh water was mainly restricted to the inner Newfoundland Shelf.